ibm-cloud-docs/openwhisk/runtimes.md

 ## PHP runtime
 {: #openwhisk_ref_php}

-By default, all PHP actions are executed in a version 7.4 environment.
+By default, all PHP actions are executed in a version 8.1 environment.
 {: note}

-For more information about the php:7.4 runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-php/blob/master/core/php7.4Action/CHANGELOG.md){: external}..
+For more information about the php:8.1 runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-php/blob/master/core/php8.1Action/CHANGELOG.md){: external}.

 The following PHP extensions are available in addition to the standard ones.